chinchalinchin/ontology/docs/DEFINITIONS.md

 5. **Plates**: An in-game asset whoe frame is construct from a plate set. _Plates_ also have "phsyical presence in the game world; however, in addition to allowing player collisions, player can interact with plates, e.g. treasure chests, pressure plates, switches, etc.

+    - _Door_: A _Door_ is a special type of _Plate_ that when interacted with allows the player to change the _World_ _Layer_.

 6. **View**: The GUI widget on which the game screen gets painted.
-The game world gets cropped to the widget based on the position of the player.
+The game world gets cropped to the widget based on the position of the player and the view dimensions.

 ### Notes

 - Each in-game object builds up complexity in sequence by introducing another dimension of operation.
 - A _Tile_ has an image frame; it is painted to screen.
 The user cannot interact with a _Tile_ in anyway.
 - A _Strut_ has properties in addition to an image frame.
 Properties determine how the in-game element interacts with other in-game elements.
+- A _Plate_ is interactable in addition to having properties.
+An interactable element can receive user input.
-- A _Sprite_ has properties _and_ states.
+- A _Sprite_ has properties, reacts to user input _and_ has states.
 States determine how a given element is animated.
 In other words, a _Sprite_ has multiple frames and the currently displayed frame depends on the _Sprite_ state.